 How long does it take to cook?

-Store leftovers in an airtight container in the refrigerator for up to three days or freeze for later use.
-Reheat on the stovetop with a little liquid to maintain moisture.
+Keep leftovers in an airtight container in the fridge for up to three days or freeze.
+Reheat with a splash of liquid so it doesn’t dry out.

 Conclusion